 Runs the day-to-day operations of The Academy

-The AAS Managers and Senior Advisors are responsible for key areas of work at the AAS including The AAS funding and agenda setting platform, the Alliance for Accelerating Excellence in Science in Africa (AESA) programmes on building research and development (R&D) infrastructure, innovation & entrepreneurship, developing young research leaders and critical gaps in science; the sustainability platform Coalition for African Research and Innovation (CARI), The AAS strategy and communications functions.
+The AAS Managers and Senior Advisors are responsible for key areas of work at The AAS, including: The AAS funding and agenda setting platform, the Alliance for Accelerating Excellence in Science in Africa (AESA), programmes on building research and development (R&D) infrastructure, innovation & entrepreneurship, developing young research leaders and critical gaps in science, the sustainability platform Coalition for African Research and Innovation (CARI), and the AAS strategy and communications functions.

 Director of Programmes

-Kariuki is the Director of Programmes at The African Academy of Sciences (The AAS) where he leads the Alliance for Accelerating Excellence in Science in Africa (AESA Platform), which was launched in 2015 by the AAS and the New Partnership for Africa’s Development (NEPAD) Agency (now known as the African Union Development Agency).
+Kariuki is the Director of Programmes at The African Academy of Sciences (The AAS) where he leads the Alliance for Accelerating Excellence in Science in Africa (AESA) platform, which was launched in 2015 by The AAS and the AUDA-NEPAD Agency.
+AESA is The AAS’ funding, agenda-setting and programme management platform.

 Director of Strategy and Partnerships